NKatk/Courses-with-DB/README.md

 # Courses-with-DB

-I used in this project: Node.js(Express), MongoDB(Mongoose), Bootstrap4.
+I used in this project: Node.js(Express), React, MongoDB(Mongoose), Bootstrap4.

 How to use this project: